Real-John-Cheung/colorGenJava/README.md

 # colorGenJava
-a color generation thing: start from picking a high contrast color algorithmically
+A color generation library for Processing and other Java appilication.